Landslide Susceptibility Modeling by Interpretable Neural Network

+{\bf SNN Implementation.} We modeled landslide susceptibility of the easternmost Himalaya using Level-1, 2 and 3 SNN models.
+We find that the Level-3 SNN is able to achieve over 99\% of the accuracy of the state-of-the-art teacher DNN, and the Level-2 SNN is able to achieve over 98\%.
+Given the small difference, we assume the explainability of the Level-2 SNN to be sufficient for our analysis.
+Due to the nature of this application, a special data partitioning method was devised to partition each region into roughly 70\% for training and 30\% for valiudation, which utilizes Pythagorean tiling to partition the regions in a spatially representative manner (Fig.~\ref{fig:PT2}) (see Methods for details).

-A threshold value of $S_t$ can be used as a binary classifier to predict landslides and compare them with observed landslides from our inventory.
-We selected a threshold susceptibility corresponding to the closest point to a perfect classifying model of a 100\% true positive rate and 0\% false positive rate in a receiver operating characteristic (ROC) curve.
-Areas with $S_t$ greater and lower than this threshold are classified as landslide (\emph{ld}) and non-landslide (\emph{nld}) areas, respectively, in model.
-We used the threshold $S_t$ values of 0.406, 0.519, and 0.572, for the N-S, NW-SE, and E-W regions, respectively.
+A threshold value of $S_t$ is used as a binary classifier to predict landslides and compare them with observed landslides from our inventory.
+We selected a threshold susceptibility corresponding to the closest point to a perfect classifying model with 100\% true positive rate and 0\% false positive rate on a receiver operating characteristic (ROC) curve.
+Areas with $S_t$ greater and lower than this threshold are classified as landslide (\emph{ld}) and non-landslide (\emph{nld}) areas, respectively, in the model (Fig.~\ref{fig:R123_LS_060222}d-f).

+{\bf Comparison with traditional landslide susceptibility modeling.} In addition to the comparison against the state-of-the-art DNN teacher model, we provide comparisons of Level-1 and Level-2 SNN performance to a number of traditional methods, all applied to the same regions and using the same inventory data.
+Comparison of different models on the same area is needed since model performance cannot be directly compared to model performance published in other papers, since those papers focused on different regions.